MIPs logo MIPdatabase MIP2024 Conference banner, website is now open, register on site for important updates

 Author keywords: molecularly imprinted polymer, solid-phase synthesis, trypsin, Biosensing, Signaling fluorescent monomer, urine

-Shirt featuring the name Karsten spelled out in symbols of the chemical elements Mug featuring the name Karsten spelled out in the single letter amino acid code Man of proper-tea mug in blue
+Shirt featuring the name Karsten spelled out in symbols of the chemical elements Mug featuring the name Karsten spelled out in the single letter amino acid code Man of proper-tea mug in green

 Join the Society for Molecular Imprinting